AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 # Introduction

+\todoDraftOnly[h]{
+    Create an introduction and merge Intro, Buterins Trilemma and UT into one section.
+}

 \pz{Add quick presentation of the trilemma and "chose two out of three" limitation, and detail common approaches and their limitations.}

 *Ultra Terminum* (UT) is a cooperative cross-chain consensus strategy that addresses *Buterin's Trilemma*[^buterins-trilemma] (aka. the *Scalability Trilemma*).